GB 30: Jumping Circle with Acupressure and Myofascial Release

 This point lies at the junction of the upper and middle thirds of a line connecting the sacral hiatus (the base of the sacrum) to the greater trochanter (the bony prominence at the top of the thigh).
 In practice, it sits in the middle of the buttocks.

-In classical Chinese medicine, GB30 is known as Huantiao, meaning “jumping circle” or “circular leap”.
-Classical texts suggest the name captures what happens when the point is stimulated: a patient who had been hobbling might, in time, leap again.
+In classical Chinese medicine, GB30 is called Huantiao, meaning “jumping circle” or “circular leap”.
+The name captures what happens when the point is stimulated: a patient who had been hobbling might, in time, leap again.
 It speaks to the restoration of mobility and the recovery of easy and healthy walking.

-Anatomically, the point overlies the piriformis and sciatic nerve.
+Anatomically, the point lies over the piriformis and the sciatic nerve.
 Stimulation near this point can produce a distinct sensation!
-Many patients describe it as an intense “good pain”; it’s uncomfortable, but clearly reaching somewhere deep.
+Many patients describe it as an intense “good pain”; it’s uncomfortable yet clearly reaches deep.
 From a traditional perspective, it frees the flow of Qi and Blood through the Gallbladder meridian and treats “wind cold and damp”, removing obstruction that causes pain and immobility.
 From a biomedical perspective, it stimulates nerves, muscles, and connective tissue, producing measurable neurological and biochemical responses.

 What is GB 30 used for?